How to Install The Bayview Roofing Collection

 Work Safely - Make sure you wear the appropriate safety equipment to prevent a fall.

 Footwear - Metal roofs can be slippery.
-Wear soft soled shoes or foam rubber overshoes which can grip the surface.
-When stepping on the metal shingles place your foot in the centre of the shingles, not on the interlocking edges.
+Wear soft-soled shoes or foam rubber overshoes that can grip the surface.
+When stepping on the metal shingles place your foot in the center of the shingles, not on the interlocking edges.

 *Helpful Tip - Before stepping on the roof brush off any debris that has adhered to the bottom of your footwear.